KelvinC02/Final-Year-Project/README.md

-# coding
+# DriveVue

-Flutter Project for FYP
+Object Recognition for Autonomous Vehicle

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is developed to fulfill the subject PRG3223 - Capstone Project 2 for a Bachelor Degree in Sunway University.
+It is only be used for educational purpose only, and strictly no commercial purpose.
+Any circumstances resulted from using this application in real-world scenario will not be liable.
+Please contact 20054235@imail.sunway.edu.my for any enquiry.

 A few resources to get you started if this is your first Flutter project: